awsdocs/amazon-redshift-developer-guide/doc_source/loading-data-from-remote-hosts.md

   You add the Amazon Redshift cluster public key to the host's authorized keys file so that the host will recognize the Amazon Redshift cluster and accept the SSH connection\.
 + **[Step 3: Configure the host to accept all of the Amazon Redshift cluster's IP addresses](load-from-host-steps-configure-security-groups.md)**

-  For Amazon EC2 , modify the instance's security groups to add ingress rules to accept the Amazon Redshift IP addresses\.
+  For Amazon EC2, modify the instance's security groups to add input rules to accept the Amazon Redshift IP addresses\.
 For other hosts, modify the firewall so that your Amazon Redshift nodes are able to establish SSH connections to the remote host\.
 + **[Step 4: Get the public key for the host](load-from-host-steps-get-the-host-key.md)**

   You can optionally specify that Amazon Redshift should use the public key to identify the host\.
-You will need to locate the public key and copy the text into your manifest file\.
+You must locate the public key and copy the text into your manifest file\.
 + **[Step 5: Create a manifest file](load-from-host-steps-create-manifest.md)**

   The manifest is a JSON\-formatted text file with the details Amazon Redshift needs to connect to the hosts and fetch the data\.